coolcodercat464/grantmatcher/README.md

 In this page, you can see all of the grant's information.
 Under this should be the Version Information section.
 This consists of an accordion which stores all previous versions of the grant's data.
 The reason for the most recent edit is shown above the accordion.
 The reason for the other edits are shown in the accordion items.

 #### Adding Grants
-In the grants' table in the dashboard, you can click the plus-sign icon to go to the _add grant page_ (`/addgrant`).
+In the grants' table in the _dashboard_, you can click the plus-sign icon to go to the _add grant page_ (`/addgrant`).
 You must fill in all text, number, date, and dropdown fields.
 However, the cluster and keyword selectors are all optional.
 Once you add the grant, you will be redirected to its page (see above for more details).

 #### Editing Grants
 The _edit grant page_ (`/editgrant/:grantID`) looks exactly the same as the _add grant page_, but this time all the fields are filled in with its current values.
 Additionally, you also have to state the reason you are editing this grant.
 Once you filled in all fields, you can confirm your changes and you will be redirected to its page.